Nathan Jones (wrestler): Acting career

-Following a segment on Good Morning Australia in which he lifted and pushed an Ute down a street, Jones was contacted by Jackie Chan to be in the film First Strike.
+Following a segment on Good Morning Australia in which he lifted and pushed a Ute down a street, Jones was contacted by Jackie Chan to be in the film First Strike.
 Eight years later, Jones featured alongside Brad Pitt in the 2004 film Troy.

 Although he had acted in movies as early as 1996, Jones pursued acting full time following his retirement from wrestling in 2005.
 In 2015, Jones had a featured role in the film Mad Max: Fury Road as Rictus Erectus.
 He portrayed the character of Reiko in the 2021 film adaptation of the video game Mortal Kombat.
 In 2016, he portrayed a negative role in a Bollywood film, A Flying Jatt.
 In 2024, Jones would reprise the role of Rictus Erectus in the prequel film Furiosa: A Mad Max Saga.

 Personal life

-Jones has been married to his wife Fawn Tran since 2016, together they have a son.
+Jones has been married to his wife Fawn Tran since 2016; together, they have a son.